 Paddle blenders do not crush ingredients.
 Instead, the paddles push their way through ingredients to mix them.
 So, if your recipe or ingredients need to be broken down, a paddle mixer is not the way to go.

 Either mixer is a solid choice if your project requires large amounts of batch mixing.
 However, for most people, either option won’t be a great fit.
 Still, some smaller mixers or types of blender attachments emulate the mixing process for a homogenous blend.
 So, while the fantastic mixing ability of the ribbon and paddle blender may draw you in, most models will be too large and expensive for the average home chef.
+However, if you are wanting a high-powered blender, you can check out our comparison of the Waring Pro blender vs KitchenAid.
+Or, if you want to ensure your delicious acai bowl is nice and smooth, check out the top-rated blenders for acai bowls.

 Make sure your kitchen projects are big enough to justify the space and financial cost of a paddle or ribbon blender.